 When we had a new rule to learn, I would teach it, and we’d work on the reference page as directed.
 However, I didn’t require the students to repeat the rules every time they came up in new words.
 I assumed that because the students had learned how to mark the rules that that was an indication of understanding.
 I was so wrong.

 I remember one student I was tutoring named Jamie who knew her phonograms, who followed my dictation methodically, and who knew the dialogue for marking the new spelling words perfectly.
 Working with Jamie was like clockwork…I thought.
-After I’d taken my second SWR Seminar and had been reminded to have my students repeating the rules, I started asking Jamie to recite the rules more often during our process.
+After I’d taken my second SWR Seminar and had been reminded to have my students repeating the rules, I started asking Jamie to recite the rules more often during our lessons.
 She complied happily.
 One day she was telling me how to mark a new word, when she stopped suddenly and said, “Oh!
 THAT’s why!”
 Puzzled, I asked her to tell me what she meant.
-She proceeded to explain the rule she had just recited and which she had told me how to mark many times.
+She proceeded to explain the rule she had just recited and which she had told me how to mark many, many times.
 It was at that moment that the rule finally made sense to her.
-Had I not required her to revisit that rule over and over, I would have continued to assume — erroneously — that she actually understood it.
+Had I not required her to revisit that rule yet again, I would have continued to assume — erroneously — that she actually understood it.

 Today, we recite the rules regularly.
-In the classroom setting, we all join in together when we need to practice a rule, so those who know it well can lead the band and so those who are still learning it can hear it and follow along.
+In the classroom setting, we all join in together when we need to practice a rule, so those who know it well can lead the band and so that those who are still learning it can hear it and follow along.
 Today there are lots of lights going on.